carnosi/ghonn_models_pytorch/README.md

 - **HONN:** Single-layer networks of HONU neurons.
 Supports both raw outputs for stacking and linear heads for custom output dimensions.
 - **gHONN:** Single-layer networks of gHONU neurons, with the same flexible output options as HONN.

-**Key Advantages** 🚀
+**Why Choose GHONN Models?** 🚀
-- **Efficient high-order computation:** Redesigned polynomial order assignment enables fast calculations even at high polynomial orders (up to 10th order and beyond) even on CPUs.
+- **Efficient high-order computation:** Optimized for fast polynomial calculations, even at high orders and on CPUs.
-- **Seamless PyTorch integration:** All components are implemented as standard PyTorch modules for easy use in your projects.
+- **Flexible & modular:** Easily stack, combine, or adapt layers and neurons for custom architectures.
-- **Customizable & modular:** Layers and neurons can be stacked, combined, or adapted to suit a wide range of architectures and tasks.
+- **PyTorch-native:** All components are standard PyTorch modules for seamless integration.
-- **Supports regression & classification:** Suitable for both regression and classification problems.
+- **Versatile:** Supports both regression and classification tasks.
-- **Ready-to-use examples:** Example notebooks and usage guides are included in this repo to help you get started quickly.
+- **Quick start:** Example notebooks and guides included to help you get going fast.

-## Examples & Usage
+## 🧪 Examples & Usage <a name="examples"></a>

 - Explore step-by-step Jupyter notebooks in the [examples](./examples/) folder for practical demonstrations and implementation tips.
 - Example usage patterns and code snippets will be added soon.